 In mid-February 2019, the first laptop with a 15.6-inch Samsung OLED screen will be mass-produced.
 From the specification and design, it will undoubtedly set off a new wave of high-end design, just one month ago on CES 2019, Lenovo, Hewlett-Packard has also announced that it will launch a 15.6-inch AMOLED screen laptop in 2019.
 It seems that many OEM manufacturers will release more OLED laptops this year.

-OLED (Organic Light Emitting Display) as a new type of screen, the biggest difference between it and the LCD is that the pixels of the LCD do not emit light, but the pixels of the OLED are self-illuminating and do not require an external light source.
+OLED (Organic Light Emitting Display) is a new type of screen, the biggest difference between it and the LCD is that the pixels of the LCD does not emit light, but the pixels of the OLED are self-illuminating and do not require an external light source.
 It uses a very thin organic material coating and a glass substrate.
 These organic materials illuminate when current is passed through.
-Moreover, the OLED screen can be made lighter and thinner, it has a larger viewing angle, and can significantly save power consumption.
+Moreover, the OLED screen can be made lighter and thinner; it has a larger viewing angle, and can significantly save power consumption.
 It is generally believed that OLED is more advanced in technology than LCD.

 1. Unlike the glass display used in LCD devices, the plastic substrate of OLED is shatterproof.

 2. Better image quality: OLEDs have greater contrast and wider viewing angles than LCDs.

 3. The components of the OLED panel can be made lighter, thinner, and more power-efficient because they do not require additional light source components.

 4. Compared to LCD, OLED has a shorter response time.

 1. The biggest technical problem of OLED panels is the limited lifetime of organic materials.

 2. Since blue-emitting OLED materials degrade faster than other color materials, the blue output will be less than other colors.